-Lingle Chapel: Located on the west side of Davidson College Presbyterian Church along Main Street, the chapel seats up to 150 and is used not only for Presbyterian services, but for student services of other denominations weekly including a Catholic Mass, an Episcopal Eucharist, Friends (Quaker) meeting, Shabbat Services (Jewish), and ecumenical worship services.
+Lingle Chapel: Located on the west side of Davidson College Presbyterian Church along Main Street, the chapel seats up to 150 and is used not only for Presbyterian services, but for worship of other denominations including a weekly Catholic Mass and occasional ecumenical services.
 Lingle Chapel of the Davidson College Presbyterian Church offers a peaceful environment that all members of the college community may use for prayer and meditation.
-It is named for Walter L. Lingle, Class of 1892 and Davidson College President, 1929-1941
+It is named for Walter L. Lingle, Class of 1892 and Davidson College President, 1929-1941.

 Located at 102 North Main Street, Davidson College Presbyterian Church is on the corner of Main Street and Concord Road.
 The sanctuary entrance faces the college quadrangle.
 Parking is available in the Baker Sports Complex lot, the Visual Arts Center parking area (entered from Delburg Street), and, during non-business hours, in the Information Technology Services parking area.
 Limited parking is also available along Main and Concord Road.